swan-io/use-form/README.md

 ### combineValidators

-As it's a very common case to use several validation functions per field, we export a `combineValidators` helper function that allow you to chain sync and async validation functions: it will run them sequentially until an error is returned.
+As it's a very common case to use several validation functions per field, we export a `combineValidators` helper function that allows you to chain sync and async validation functions: it will run them sequentially until an error is returned.

 ```tsx
 import { combineValidators, useForm } from "react-ux-form";